Michel de Montaigne isn’t particularly popular in the twenty-first century.

 Furthermore, there is hardly a vice that Montaigne won’t occasionally admit to being a virtue in another context, or to being neutral in another, whether on the punishment of cowardice, the role of prayer, the habit of putting soldiers in rags or into expensive and showy equipment before battle.

-Montaigne is most keenly aware of virtue being potentially mere self-interest, and that we’re unable to genuinely identify the origin of our desires, and that they most likely spring from sources we do not understand – and which we certainly cannot call wholly “good.”
+Montaigne is most keenly aware of virtue being potentially mere self-interest (what we today call psychological egoism), and that we’re unable to genuinely identify the origin of our desires, and that they most likely spring from sources we do not understand – and which we certainly cannot call wholly “good.”
 He feels this way about himself more than anyone – rarely preening himself in proud and certain virtue, and almost never stating a position that he doesn’t concede could be completely false.

 He often sees virtue is a way to frame our amoral needs in a way that seems okay to ourselves, and is perceived well by others.